pyrsmk/quark/README.md

 quark 1.0.1
 ===========

-Quark is a small javascript library that aims let you build your own framework almost from scratch.
+quark is a small javascript library that aims let you build your own framework almost from scratch.
 It brings a different syntax approach than the other frameworks like the jQuery's, that seemed to me a lot more intuitive.

 Basics
 ------